pingan8787/Leo-JavaScript/Cute-Summary/article/6 Interesting JavaScript Questions You Should Know.md

 As the primary development language for front-end developers, JavaScript itself has a relatively simple syntax and a well-developed ecosystem, which is gaining more and more influence in the community.

-In our development process using JavaScript, we often encounter all kinds of strange problems that make us feel headache.
+In our development process using JavaScript, we often encounter all kinds of strange problems that make us feel headaches.

 I have compiled 6 common and interesting questions to share with you.